How we monitor private sector housing conditions

 All landlords have a duty to make sure their rented properties are well managed, safe and free from hazards.

-If a landlord fails to fulfil their duty, we have powers under Housing Act 2004 and our enforcement policy to take action which includes:
+If a landlord fails to fulfil their duty, we have powers under Housing Act 2004 that include:

 - serving legal notices